T4OYU4N/Solver_DRLR/README.md

 # Distributionally Robust Logistic Regression Solver

-This project provides a solver for the distributionally robust logistic regression problem, implemented in Python.
+This project provides a solver for the Wasserstein distributionally robust logistic regression problem, implemented in Python.

 ## Citation